geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 Steve then turned into a general contractor extraordinaire.
 Between him, Jina, me, and that amazing youth group, <b>we crossed things off of our to-do list in record time.</b> They mowed, they planted, they cleaned.
 They disassembled our heavy swing set in the backyard.
 And more.
 After they left Jina and I still pulled an all-nighter working our list until the next morning, barely finishing before our real-estate agent showed up to take over.

-Their providential arrival that Saturday totally saved our bacon.
-We never would have made it - not even close - without the help of Steve and that amazing youth group.
+The providential arrival of Steve and his army of youth volunteers that Saturday totally saved our bacon.
+We never would have made it - not even close - without their help.

 We were relieved, humbled, and in awe.
 But, mostly, we were just thankful.